mysensors/NodeManager/README.md

 SENSOR_AM2320 | AM2320 sensors, return temperature/humidity based on the attached AM2320 sensor
 SENSOR_PT100 | High temperature sensor associated with DFRobot Driver, return the temperature in C° from the attached PT100 sensor
 SENSOR_BMP280 | BMP280 sensor, return temperature/pressure based on the attached BMP280 sensor
+SENSOR_DIMMER | Generic dimmer sensor used to drive a pwm output

 To register a sensor simply call the NodeManager instance with the sensory type and the pin the sensor is conncted to and optionally a child id.
 For example:
 ~~~c